 A great way to make the most of your gardening space is by using the principles of Backyard Orchard Culture.
 This allows you to grow your own fruit in a smaller area, selecting varieties that will provide you with a successive harvest of fruit over a prolonged period of time.

-Tree size is controlled by pruning, but if you are not so inclined, you can choose trees that are smaller by nature, like dwarf, miniature and columnar trees, such as Northpole and Scarlet Sentinel apples, Flavor Gold nectarine and Sweet Sensation peach.
+Tree size is controlled by pruning, but if you are not so inclined, you can choose trees that are smaller by nature, like dwarf, miniature and columnar trees, such as Northpole and Scarlet Sentinel apples.
 See our articles on Backyard Orchard Culture and High Density Planting for detailed information.

 Add a Classic Apple Tree to Your Backyard Orchard!

-We have a selection of older apple varieties that includes Cox's Orange Pippin, Ashmead's Kernal, Belle de Boskoop, Calville Blanc, Golden Russet, Hudson's Golden Gem, Sierra Beauty, Spitzenburg, Wolf River, Yellow Bellflower and White Winter Permain.
+We have a selection of older apple varieties that includes Cox's Orange Pippin, Ashmead's Kernal, Golden Russet, Hudson's Golden Gem, Sierra Beauty, Spitzenburg and White Winter Pearmain.
 You won't find these varieties at your local supermarket, but they have withstood the test of time, some having been grown for centuries!

 Flowering Trees & Shrubs

 For a lovely spring floral display, try one of our flowering trees and shrubs.
-We have many varieties of cherries, peaches, crabapples, lilacs and quince, including Early Red flowering peach (below) which is used in southern California for Chinese New Year and Yoshino flowering cherry which is the variety that produces such a spectacular show in Washington D.C. every spring.
+We have many varieties of cherries, peaches, crabapples and lilacs, including Early Red flowering peach (below) which is used in southern California for Chinese New Year and Yoshino flowering cherry which is the variety that produces such a spectacular show in Washington D.C. every spring.

 Some varieties of fruit trees can serve a dual purpose by providing a beautiful show of flowers in the spring, followed by delightful fruit later in the year.
-Double Jewel, Red Baron and Saturn peaches and Double Delight, Atomic Red and Flavortop nectarines are some examples or try the Ume flowering and fruiting apricots with beautiful bloom and fruit used for pickling.
+Double Jewel, Red Baron and Saturn peaches and Double Delight, Atomic Red and Flavortop nectarines are some examples or try the Ume Shiro-Kaga Flowering and Fruiting apricots with beautiful bloom and fruit used for pickling.

 Pluots, Plumcots, Apriums, etc.

 Interspecific hybrids are an entirely unique type of fruit.
-They are complex hybrids of plums, apricots, peaches, cherries and nectarines in varying combinations and proportions that are in no way genetically modified.
+They are complex hybrids of plums, apricots, peaches, cherries and nectarines in varying combinations and proportions that are not genetically engineered in any way.
 Of the plum/apricot crosses, Pluots and Plumcots have more plum than apricot parentage while Apriums are more apricot than plum.
 They have higher sugar content than either parent and do not have the tartness so common to plums, making them delightfully sweet.
 All of these unique interspecific varieties are selected for their rich, intense flavors and are a wonderful addition to any orchard.
 See New Fruit Trees and Berries under the About Ordering tab for more information about new varieties.

 If both plums and apricots do well in your area, so will Pluots, Plumcots and Apriums.
 If you are not sure, check with your local nursery or agricultural department.